 The Part B premium will be automatically deducted from your benefit payment if you receive a Social Security, Railroad Retirement Board, or Office of Personnel Management benefit.
 If you don’t receive these benefits, you’ll receive a monthly or quarterly premium invoice.

 Medicare Part C, also known as Medicare Advantage (MA), expands Original Medicare (Parts A & B) coverage.
-Medicare Advantage plans are offered by private companies that have a contract with the Centers for Medicare & Medicaid Services (CMS), which is the government entity that regulates Medicare.
+Medicare Advantage plans are offered by private companies that contract with the Centers for Medicare & Medicaid Services (CMS), the government entity that regulates Medicare.

 To qualify for a Medicare Advantage plan, you must enroll in Medicare Parts A & B and live in the plan’s service area.
 Medicare Advantage plans are local—to the county level—and many options exist.